r00k/microconf-talk/slides/presentation.md

 ---

-# Part 2: Growing a Full-time Income
+# Part 2: Advice for those who've started

 ---

-# Create a recurring reminder to run a pricing test every 6 months
+# 1. Create a recurring reminder to run a pricing test every 6 months

 ---

-# Hide your cheapest plan/tier
+# Your first test: hide your cheapest plan/tier

 ---